visatlas/mmasia2021/content/blog/call-for-papers/index.md

 ## Review and Rebuttal Process

-Each submission will be reviewed by at least three reviewers, adhering to the [*reviewing guidelines*](https://acmmm.dev.nifu.me/reviewer-guidelines).
+Each submission will be reviewed by at least three reviewers, adhering to the [*reviewer guidelines*](https://acmmm.dev.nifu.me/reviewer-guidelines).

 After receiving the reviews, authors may optionally submit a rebuttal to address the reviewers’ comments as plain text in the cmt3 interface.
 There is a 500 word limit for this.